Skip to Content

 Pearls and Jade Pothos Care

-To ensure your Pearls and Jade stays happy and healthy, water only when necessary.
-Allow the top few inches of the potting mix to dry before rewatering.
+To care for Pearls and Jade pothos water once a week on average.
+Allow the potting mix’s top 2 inches (5 cm) to dry before rewatering.
 Apply a well-balanced fertilizer during its growing season.
-Place your potted pothos in a spot with access to bright indirect sunlight.
-Keep the temperatures at 60 to 85°F (15 to 29°C) and the humidity should be no less than 70%.
+Place your potted Pothos in a spot with bright, indirect sunlight.
+Keep the temperatures at 60 to 85°F (15 to 29°C), and the humidity should be no less than 70%.
 Prune occasionally to keep it compact and repot it once it becomes root-bound.
-Lastly, ensure you grow these pothos in a rich, and well-draining potting mixture.
+Lastly, ensure you grow these Pothos in a rich, well-draining potting mixture.

 Soil

 In that regard, typical garden soil isn’t a good option for this plant.
-It’s too dense and yet Pearls and Jade Pothos require loosely compacted soil.
+It’s too dense, yet Pearls and Jade Pothos require loosely compacted soil.

-A potting mixture, it allows the free flow of nutrients, air, and water, which translates to a healthy root system.
+A potting mixture allows the free flow of nutrients, air, and water, which translates to a healthy root system.

-So while it might seem like an extra cost, consider investing in a potting mix, more specifically, it should be formulated for succulents and Cacti like this one.
+So, while it might seem like an extra cost, consider investing in a potting mix.
+It should be formulated for succulents and Cacti like this one.

 Often, you’ll find that the primary ingredient in a cacti mix is peat moss.
-This compound helps not only with absorbency but also its ability to release moisture on an as-needed basis.
+This compound helps with absorbency and its ability to release moisture as needed.

 Other ingredients you’re likely to find in a Cacti-specific potting mixture entail perlite or pumice and sand.
 Their purpose is to improve the soil’s drainage and aeration.

-For the best variegation, place your Pearls and Jade in a spot exposed to bright, indirect light.
-The kind of light found in a northern or partially shaded eastern window is ideal.
+Place your Pearls and Jade in a spot exposed to bright, indirect light for the best variegation.
+The light found in a northern or partially shaded eastern window is ideal.

-A southern or western exposure can work too, but you’ll have to place your plant a little further from the window.
-And if you notice your window letting in too much sunlight, consider adding a curtain sheer.
+A southern or western exposure can work, too, but you’ll have to place your plant a little further from the window.
+And if you notice your window letting in too much sunlight, consider adding a sheer curtain.

-When it comes to watering, Pearls and Jade pothos prefers its potting mixture to remain slightly moist.
+Pearls and Jade Pothos prefer their potting mixture to remain slightly moist when watering.

 Pothos plants are highly susceptible to root rot, and the main cause of this is waterlogged soil.

-So when you forget to water it, its root system undergoes even more stress because it exerts too much effort trying to draw moisture from the soil.
+When you forget to water, its root system undergoes even more stress because it exerts too much effort to draw moisture from the soil.

 The result?
-Yellowing of the leaves along with a couple of brown, crispy spots.
-The good news, an underwatered pothos is easy to restore.
+Yellow leaves, along with a couple of brown, crispy spots.
+The good news is that an underwatered pothos is easy to restore.
 Simply increase the frequency and amount of water to revive your plant.

 Temperature

-In winter, however, the temperatures can dip quite low.
-During this season, look for ways to keep your pothos warm, ensuring the temperature never drops below 50°F (10°C).
+In winter, look for ways to keep your Pothos warm.
+Ensure the temperature never drops below 50°F (10°C).

-What happens during this season is that the cold causes the plant’s cells to freeze, resulting in damage and interruption of the pathways for nutrients and water.
+In very cold temperatures, the plant’s cells freeze, damaging and interrupting the pathways for nutrients and water.

 If some of the plant’s parts aren’t receiving enough food and water, the vines will become weak while the leaves start to discolor and wither.